-- More than 850,000 records with new content added monthly
+- More than one million records with new content added monthly

 - Music-related articles published in conference proceedings from 1835 through the present